-- 12.4 The Monitoring Officer may reject a motion on the following grounds, that it: - 12.4.1 is not about a matter for which the Council has a responsibility or which affects the Council's area; - 12.4.2 is potentially defamatory, vexatious, frivolous or offensive; - 12.4.3 refers to applications for or objections to planning permission or any licence, notice or order issued, served or made by the Council; - 12.4.4 is substantially the same as a motion which has been put at a meeting of the Council in the past six months - 12.4.5 relates to individual staffing matters or the personal information of Councillors or Officers; or - 12.4.6 is in some other respect considered to be out of order, illegal, irregular or improper
+- 12.4 The Monitoring Officer may reject a motion on the following grounds, that it: - 12.4.1 is not about a matter for which the Council has a responsibility or which affects the Council's area; - 12.4.2 is potentially defamatory, vexatious, frivolous or offensive; - 12.4.3 refers to applications for or objections to planning permission or any licence, notice or order issued, served or made by the Council; - 12.4.4 is substantially the same as a motion which has been put at a meeting of the Council in the past six months - 12.4.5 relates to individual staffing matters or the personal information of Councillors or Officers; or - 12.4.6 is in some other respect considered to be out of order, illegal, irregular or improper - 12.5 The Monitoring Officer may refer a Motion to the relevant Council or Executive Committee without it first being considered by Council if they consider it appropriate to do so but will first discuss with the Councillor bringing the motion and will have regard to the Councillor's views on such referral.

-Motion set out in Agenda
+Motion set out in agenda

-12.5 Motions for which notice has been given will be listed on the agenda in the order in which notice was received, unless the Councillor giving notice states, in writing, that they propose to move it to a later meeting or withdraw it.
+12.6 Motions for which notice has been given will be listed on the agenda in the order in which notice was received, unless the Councillor giving notice states, in writing, that they propose to move it to a later meeting or withdraw it.